abm1119/My-Learning-Track/README.md

 * **Data Structures and Algorithms:** This track highlights my mastery of fundamental computer science concepts, including data structures, algorithms, and their applications in solving real-world problems.
 * **Web Development:** This track showcases my experience in creating modern and responsive web applications using HTML, CSS, and JavaScript.
 I demonstrate my proficiency in building user interfaces, implementing interactive features, and optimizing for performance.

-### About Me

-In the "About Me" section, you can learn more about my background, interests, and aspirations.
-I share my motivations for pursuing a career in technology and my vision for the future.

 ### Resources

 The "Resources" section provides a curated list of valuable resources that I've found helpful throughout my learning journey.
 This includes notes, code samples, project files, and links to external platforms and courses.